 Multi-cloud can help organizations in achieving cost-performance optimization by deploying applications in environments that are most suitable for them.
-Organizations can determine the perfect fit based on metrics and the individual apps’ needs instead of the entire organization as a whole.
-This approach helps companies to avoid compromised choices that stem from an ‘all or nothing’ approach.
+Organizations can determine the perfect fit based on metrics and the individual apps’ needs instead of the entire organization.
+This approach helps companies to avoid compromised choices that stem from an all-or-nothing system.

 3. High Availability

-In these cases, even a few minutes of downtime can have a severe impact on an organization and cause cost and performance losses.
+In these cases, even a few minutes of downtime can severely impact an organization and cause cost and performance losses.
 However, if the resources are distributed across multiple clouds, users can be redirected to another cloud if one goes down.
-This system ensures high availability, which is crucial for excellent user experience.
+This system ensures high availability, which is crucial for an excellent user experience.

 4. Low Latency